Saltlordd/MelonMix_SaltlordsRemix/README.md

 # Melon Mix (Android)

+This is a personal project where I intend to create the ultimate Android version of KH DS on Android.
+AI has been heavily used in the creation of this fork.
+This is more of a passion project for myself to use as 358/2 days is my favourite game in the KH franchise and it's sad that there is no modern way to play this with ease.
+This fork aims to change that with completely customised touch controls, display ratios, screen positioning, overley layouts, context-relevant on screen controls and more.
+So far 358/2 days is working exactly as planned.
+Re:Coded to come next.
+Will release when this looks and feels like an app that all can use without issue.

 KH Melon Mix on Android.

 I couldn't find an Android port of KH Melon Mix so I attempted to make one that runs on my Anbernic RG505.
 One